Certification and research confirm Daysy’s reliability and quality

 A few degrees make the difference

 In addition, Daysy uses a very sensitive sensor to measure the basal temperature.
-Its unique feature is that it waits for the mean temperature value, which can take between 30 and 60 seconds.
+Its unique feature is that it waits for the mean temperature value, which can take up to 60 seconds.
 The sensor warms up before it records your basal body temperature in order to receive a reliable result.
 Daysy waits until the final temperature value has stabilized to complete the reading.
 If the temperature drops during the measurement (for example, due to cold air that gets into the mouth through breathing), the sensor waits for it to rise again and stabilize.
 This method ensures that the measurement is as precise as possible.

 Daysy: we pursue quality, certification, and precision all the way!